brynportella/210621---UTA-SH---Java-MSA/Ethans Notes/Week1-Java/JavaDay2.md

 Lists are the most bacis datatype, which are just collections of data that is ordered, and preserve the order in which the elements are inserted into the list

 -   Duplicates are allowed
--   Elements are accessed by their index, which start at 0
+-   Elements are accessed by their#, which start at 0

 ArrayList: a concrete implementation of the List interface which contains an array inside of it